Puppy Linux: Release versions

 Puppy 6.0.5 is built from Ubuntu 14.04 "Trusty Tahr" packages, has binary compatibility with Ubuntu 14.04 and access to the Ubuntu package repositories.
 Tahrpup is built from the woof-CE build system, forked from Barry Kauler's Woof late last year after he announced his retirement from Puppy development.
 It is built from the latest testing branch, incorporates all the latest woof-CE features and is released in PAE and noPAE ISOs, with the option to switch kernels.

 Puppy 6.3.2 is built with Slackware packages instead of Ubuntu 14.04 "Trusty Tahr" packages but is very similar to its predecessor.

 Puppy 7.5 is built from Ubuntu 16.04 "Xenial Xerus" packages, which has binary compatibility with Ubuntu 16.04 and access to the Ubuntu package repositories.
 XenialPup is built from the woof-CE build system, forked from Barry Kauler's Woof.
 It is built from the latest testing branch, incorporates all the latest woof-CE features and is released in PAE and noPAE ISOs, with the option to switch kernels.
-It has a new UI, a new kernel update for greater hardware compatibility, redesign Puppy Package Manager, some bugfixes and base packages inclusion into the woof structure.
+It has a new UI, a new kernel update for greater hardware compatibility, redesigned Puppy Package Manager, some bugfixes and base packages inclusion into the woof structure.

 Puppy 8.0 is built from Ubuntu "Bionic Beaver" 18.04.2 packages, has binary compatibility with Ubuntu 18.04.2 and access to the Ubuntu package repositories.
 BionicPup is built from the woof-CE build system, forked from Barry Kauler's Woof.
-It is built from the latest testing branch, and incorporates all the latest woof-CE features.
+It is built from the latest testing branch and incorporates all the latest woof-CE features.

 Puppy 8.2.1 is built from Raspberry Pi OS packages, has full support for the Raspberry Pi 0 to the Raspberry Pi 4, and is relatively similar to its predecessor.
 Raspberry Pi OS is based on Debian, meaning that Puppy Linux still has Debian/Ubuntu support.
 This version of Puppy Linux is not compatible with personal computers, like desktops or laptops.

 Puppy 9.5 is built from Ubuntu "Focal Fossa" 20.04 (64-bit) packages, has binary compatibility with Ubuntu 20.04 and access to the Ubuntu repositories.
 FossaPup64 comes with JWM as the default window manager.
-Also, at this release, Puppy Linux has dropped support for 32-bit (x86) computers, due to Ubuntu dropping 32-bit support at this release as well.
+Also, at this release, Puppy Linux's Ubuntu-based release has dropped support for 32-bit x86 computers, due to Ubuntu dropping 32-bit support at this release before reverting its decision and supporting only select 32-bit libraries.
+However, its Debian-based and mixed releases (i.e., BookwormPup32 and NoblePup32, respectively) continue to support 32-bit systems.

+Puppy 10.0 aka BookwormPup is built from Debian "Bookworm" 12 (32/64-bit) packages, has access to the Debian repositories via Synaptics, the 32-bit variant is still active.

+It come with a GTK3 graphical interface (with some GTK2 elements limited to a few legacy applications).